For more information or to schedule an appointment, please call 847.570.1700.

 more information on quitting alcohol, see the topic

-Alcohol Abuse and Dependence.
+Alcohol Misuse and Dependence.

 the role of diet in pancreatitis is not clear, doctors recommend eating a

 low-fat diet and staying at a healthy body

 people who have chronic illness may take pancreatic enzymes and

 You may need one or more medicines to treat chronic

 pancreatitis.
 Be safe with medicines.
 Read and follow all instructions on the label.